sharmanilay/sharmanilay/README.md

 ## I'm Nilay Sharma👋

-I work as a **Software Engineer**.
+I work as a **Senior Application Engineer** at Trajektory.
 I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry with a B.Tech in Computer Science Engineering from The LNM Institute of Information Technology.

 ### Skills: